 Your Coffee Tastes Stale

 Mineral deposits can also trap old coffee essence that can break free and get infused with fresh cups.
 This, alongside rogue minerals, can make your coffee taste cheap at best and stale at worst.
-Descaling the machine is the simplest path to tasting your freshest coffee.
+Descaling the machine is the simplest path to tasting your freshest coffee and avoiding making weak coffee.

 Assume that your coffee machine needs descaling more often than it does.
 This assumption allows you to pinpoint the actual frequency.
 Check for mineral deposits every week, you’ll very likely need to descale every 16 weeks, but it is possible to notice deposits in the first or the third week.
 Once you know how often your water supply scales, you’ll be able to schedule descaling without having to look for signs of hard water deposits in your coffee machine’s pipes.